rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ----------------------------------------------------------------

-## Managing Files
+## Using the GUI Files application

 Files is the file manager for Gnome.
 The Gnome team is very creative with application names!
 The text editor is named "Text Editor", I kid you not.
 It makes Googling for tips a bit of a challenge.

 Files works well and has a feature I love – Tabs!
 Once you get used to having tabs in your file manager it’s hard to use Windows Explorer!
 Here is a screenshot with three tabs open and the right click menu showing “Open in Terminal”.
 You can see how convenient this is.
 On a Mac, the Finder app has the tabs.
 I don’t know why Windows doesn’t.

 Files has an extensive right click menu.
 Here are the options for the folder Scripts.

+![screenshot](img/Right-Click.png)

+### Creating archives

-Note: The `Compress...` menu supports:
+From the right click menu you can select "Compress..." to create an archive.
+The `Compress...` menu supports:

 - zip
-- 7zip
+- 7zip (Must install 7z `sudo apt install 7zip`)
 - tar.xz

-![screenshot](img/Right-Click.png)

-### Creating archives

-From the right click menu you can select "Compress..." to create a zip, password protected zip, a tar.gz or if you have installed 7zip, a 7z archive.

 ### Display the Full path in files